APMs, explanation, use, nature of adjustments, purpose, reconciliations, limitations, KPIs

 Measures to Manage Our Non-Financial Performance

-Customer Net Promoter Score (Customer NPS): In 2021, we continued to harmonize the Customer Loyalty Survey program where Customer NPS is measured.
-Specifically, to enable better standardization and comparability, we now ask about SAP across all entities and product lines.
-The annual assessment of customer loyalty is based on a survey that includes the Net Promoter Score (NPS) metric.
+Customer Net Promoter Score (NPS): The annual assessment of customer loyalty is based on a survey that includes the Customer Net Promoter Score (NPS) metric.
 The Customer NPS score is calculated based on the NPS Likelihood to Recommend question with its proprietary scoring, identified on a scale of 0–10.
-We introduced this measure in 2012 as we are convinced that we can achieve our financial goals only when our customers are loyal to, and satisfied with, SAP and our solutions.
+We use this measure as we are convinced that we can only achieve our financial goals when our customers are loyal to, and satisfied with, SAP and our solutions.
 To derive the Customer NPS, we start with the percentage of “promoters” of SAP, that is, those giving us a score of 9 or 10 on a scale of 0–10.
 We then subtract the percentage of “detractors,” that is, those giving us a score of 0–6.
 The method ignores “passives,” that is, those giving us a score of 7 or 8.
 Consequently, the range of achievable scores is –100 to +100, with the latter being the best achievable score for customer loyalty as measured by the Customer NPS methodology.

-Since this year, we determine the Employee Engagement Index and the Leadership Trust Score as the average of the scores retrieved in each of the surveys we run within a fiscal year.
-Adopting the Experience Management (XM) philosophy of Qualtrics, we changed our engagement survey concept to a continuous listening approach that includes multiple data collections throughout the year.
-This new average score provides a more valid evaluation of the full-year engagement and trust level of our employees.
+We determine the Employee Engagement Index and the Leadership Trust Score as the average of the scores retrieved in each of the surveys we run within a fiscal year.
+Using the experience management (XM) philosophy from Qualtrics, our engagement survey program “#Unfiltered” runs according to a continuously listening approach that includes multiple data collections throughout the year.
+The average scores provide an assessment of the full year engagement and trust level of our employees.

 We measure both the Employee Engagement Index as well as Leadership Trust Score to get insights on the following:

 • Leadership Trust Score: We use this score to further enhance accountability and to measure our collective effort to foster a work environment based on trust.
 It is derived from a question in our surveys that gauges employees’ trust in our leaders.
-We measure leadership trust by using the same NPS methodology that we use to compute the Customer NPS.
+Based on the NPS methodology, the Leadership Trust score is calculated as the percentage of “promoters” (a score of 9 or 10 on a 10-point scale) minus the percentage of “detractors” (a score of 1 through 6).
+The method ignores “passives” (a score of 7 or 8).
+Consequently, the value range of Net Promoter Scores is –100 to +100, with the latter being the best achievable score.

-Carbon emissions: We use carbon emissions to manage our non-financial performance.
-It is used as a metric to strengthen our ambitious short-term and long-term carbon reduction targets.
+Net carbon emissions: We use this metric to measure our progress towards our ambitious short-term and long-term carbon reduction targets.
 We measure our net carbon emissions according to the Greenhouse Gas (GHG) Protocol.
 The net carbon emissions are calculated by deducting emission savings such as self-produced renewable energy, renewable energy certificates, and carbon offsets from our gross carbon emissions.

 Value-Based Management